Wednesday, December 29, 2010

 Ingredients

-3-4 medium white potatoes
+3-4 medium white potatoes2.5 cups fresh spinach

 1 cup cooked sweet corn